seanchan123/chatapult/services/auth-service/README.md

 ## Token Usage

-Upon receiving a token from `register` or `login`, the client (e.g., your front-end or another service) can store it (often in local storage, cookies, or an in-memory store) and attach it as needed to subsequent requests to other services that require authentication.
+Upon receiving a token from `register` or `login`, the client can store it (often in local storage, cookies, or an in-memory store) and attach it as needed to subsequent requests to other services that require authentication.

 ## Logging